The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 * Seraph is great to use on cooldown for WB2 and it comes back up before Cauterize
 * Tanks take a strong DOT after Cauterize.
 Make sure to pay attention and properly heal/regen them
 * Place Soil in front of the dragon and make sure both Tanks are in it to help them take the wild charge damage.
-Soil is pretty helpful since this does a lot of damage and there is another aoe coming up afterward.
+Soil is pretty helpful since this does a lot of damage and there is another AoE coming up afterward.

 ### Phase Seven: Dragon-King Thordan